 The franchise in general

 Angst?
-What Angst?: Trillian barely notices when her home planet is blown up and billions of people are killed.
-Dent has the decency to be shocked for a few minutes, though once he realizes that he can't quite wrap his head around the magnitude of the loss he starts going into culture shock.
+What Angst?: Trillian barely notices when her home planet is blown up and billions are killed.
+Dent has the decency to be shocked for a few minutes, though once he realizes that he can't quite wrap his head around the magnitude of the loss he starts going into shock.